 The strength of an emission line is determined by the excitation and recombination rates, which are proportional to the integral of the velocity times the cross-section for a particular process over a Maxwellian distribution.
-The volume emissivity for a given emission line is calculated by equations of the form, where $C^{II}$ is the rate of inner shell ionization processes, $C^E$ is the sum of collisional excitation processes, and $\alpha^R$ is the sum of recombination processes.
+The volume emissivity for a given emission line is calculated by equations of the form, where C^{II} is the rate of inner shell ionization processes, C^{E} is the sum of collisional excitation processes, and α^{R} is the sum of recombination processes.
 Several well tested codes have been developed to calculate the emergent spectrum by assuming an ionization calculation and including a set of excitation and recombinations rates.
 These include the Raymond-Smith (Raymond & Smith 1977), MEKA (Mewe et al. 1985, 1986; Kaastra 1992; Mewe et al. 1995), MEKAL (Liedahl et al. 1995), and APEC codes (Smith et al. 2001).
 These codes are compilations of the results of more detailed atomic codes, which solve the Dirac equation either by the distorted wave approximation (Bar-Shalom et al. 2001; Gu et al. 2003) or R-matrix methods (Berrington et al. 1995).
 The number of transitions and the accuracy of the detailed processes limits the results.
 Extensive laboratory work has been applied to verify wavelengths (Brown et al. 1998, 2002) and cross-sections (Gu et al. 1999; Chen et al. 2005) of the transitions.
-A number of common spectral transitions occur in most X-ray spectra.
-In fact, despite the complexity implied by the above discussion there are usually only a couple of dozen strong transitions that are used to determine most of the information that can be extracted from the X-ray spectrum.
-Several of the important emission line blends are shown in Table 1.

-$$\epsilon = n_e n_i \left( C^{II} f{i-1} + C^E f_i + \alpha^R f{i+1} \right) \tag{6}$$
+$$\epsilon = n_e n_i \left(C^{II} f{i-1} + C^E f_i + \alpha^R f{i+1} \right) \tag{6}$$